homeymusic/SternBrocotR/README.md

 ## The Stern-Brocot tree with path

-Every unique path in the tree Stern-Brocot leads to a unique coprime fraction.
+Each path in the Stern-Brocot tree leads to a unique coprime fraction.
-We can encode the path as a binary set of choices where we start with `1` for the `1/1` vertex followed by `0` for movement to the left and `1` for movement to the right.
-In the figure below, the encoding would be to start with `1/1` as `1` followed by a right movement to `2/1` which would encode with another `1` followed by a movement to the left to `3/2` which we encode with a `0` followed by a movement to the right to `5/3` which we encode with another `1`.
-So the full encoding would be:
+We can encode the path as a binary set of choices.
+We start with `1` for the `1/1` vertex followed by `0`s for movement to the left and `1`s for movement to the right.
+In the figure below, we start with `1/1` as `1` followed by a right movement to `2/1` which we encode with `1` followed by a movement to the left to `3/2` which we encode as `0` followed by a movement to the right to `5/3` which we encode with `1`.
+So the full encoding would

-Path encoding for `5/3`: `1101`
+be: `path: 1101`.
+If we interpret that path string as a binary number we get the decimal value of `path_id: 13`.

 ```r
 stern_brocot(sqrt(3), 0.1) # returns 5 / 3
 ```

-#### Metadata
+#### Full function call results

-Each result includes metadata about the approximation process, such as the depth of the Stern-Brocot tree traversal and path representation.
+Each `stern_brocot()` result includes metadata about the approximation process, such as the depth of the Stern-Brocot tree traversal and path representation.

 | x        | num | den | approximation |   error    | valid_min | valid_max | depth | path | path_id |